-The SBA currently has no holdings in companies on the Prohibited Investments List in accounts subject to the PFIA divestiture requirements.
+The SBA has the following holdings in companies on the Prohibited Investments List in accounts subject to the PFIA divestiture requirements.
+These are holdings of companies added as of this quarterly report (September 24, 2024) and therefore, the holdings are scheduled to be fully divested no later than September 23, 2025.